 \section{Abstract}

-We describe in this paper additively left stable sets, i.e. sets satisfying $(A+A)-\inf(A)\cap[\inf(A),\sup(A)]=A$ (meaning that $A$ is stable by addition with itself on its own support), when $A$ is a finite subset of integers and when $A$ is a bounded subset of real numbers.
-More precisely we give a sharp upper bound for the size of $A\cap[\inf(A),x]$ for $x\le\sup(A)$, and construct sets reaching this bound for any given $x$ in this range.
-This implies a precise characterization of the structure of some critical sets in Freiman's $3k-4$ theorem in both cases. \\ \textbf{Keywords:} Additive combinatorics, sumsets, stable sets, inverse Freiman theorem, critical sets.\\ \textbf{Mathematic Subject Classification:} 11P70.
+We describe in this paper additively left stable sets, i.e. sets satisfying $\left((A+A)-\inf(A)\right)\cap[\inf(A),\sup(A)]=A$ (meaning that $A-\inf(A)$ is stable by addition with itself on its convex hull), when $A$ is a finite subset of integers and when $A$ is a bounded subset of real numbers.
+More precisely we give a sharp upper bound for the density of $A$ in $[\inf(A),x]$ for $x\le\sup(A)$, and construct sets reaching this density for any given $x$ in this range.
+This gives some information on sets involved in the structural description of some critical sets in Freiman's $3k-4$ theorem in both cases. \\ \textbf{Keywords:} Additive combinatorics, sumsets, stable sets, inverse Freiman theorem, critical sets.\\ \textbf{Mathematic Subject Classification:} 11P70.